The Brno Open continues its cooperation with the Emil Foundation. Dance becomes a space for inclusion.

 The joint activities will take several forms:

-Dance performances by disabled children and young people as part of the Brno Open programme – as guests or as part of ceremonies.
+Dance performances by children and young people with disabilities as part of the Brno Open program – as guests or as part of ceremonies.

-A joint fundraising event with proceeds going to support young dance talents with disabilities.
+A joint fundraiser with proceeds supporting young dancers with disabilities.

 The first concrete performances are planned for this October, when Brno will host the WDSF World Latin Dance Championships as part of the Brno Open 2025.